MotifFramework/Motif/less/README.md

 ### Icons

 Motif comes bundled with a small starter icon font created from 30+ SVG icons.
-From social icons to those useful in responsive prototyping, they can all be found in the `/fonts/motif-icons/svg/` folder.
+From social icons to those useful in responsive prototyping, they can all be found in the `/icons/` folder.
 Motif uses a Grunt plugin to compile those SVGs into a font, meaning you can add and remove SVGs to and from that folder and Grunt will re-create the font with the updated glyphs.
 [Learn more about the Grunt Webfont plugin](https://github.com/sapegin/grunt-webfont).

+//TODO: Jonny
 The plugin generates some CSS classes based on the SVG filename, which is the easiest way to attach these icons to text.
 (The icon size will be relative to the element's font size, but you can adjust that by targeting the `:before` or `:after` pseudo-element in the Less).

 Classes                | Pseudo-Element | Description